-In the first post of this series, “Widgets 101,” we introduced some popular widgets, including the Text and Image Widgets, and also mentioned quick ways to transform an image by changing its shape or adding a frame.
-Since this month is all about photography and phoneography, let’s focus on Image Widgets and explore how to customize them.
+In the first post of this series, “Widgets 101,” we introduced some popular widgets, including the Text and Image Widgets, and quick ways to transform an image by changing its shape or adding a frame.
+In this post, let’s zoom in on Image Widgets and how to customize them.

-Be sure to fill in the required fields for this widget — the “Image URL” is important, as WordPress.com needs to know where your image is saved so it can display your image.
-In other words, you need to grab the image’s URL, which you can do by going into your Media Library (Media » Library), clicking the “Edit” link under the image, and copying the link under “File URL.”
+You don’t need to fill in all of the fields in this widget, but make sure you fill in the fields shown on the right to ensure your widget displays properly.
+The “Image URL” is important, as WordPress.com needs to know where your image is saved so it can display it.
+In other words, you need to copy the image’s URL, which you can do by going into your Media Library where all of your images are stored.

 You can also use an image URL on another website — be sure to check the URL in your browser before adding it to the widget to confirm it ends with an extension specific to an image file (such as .jpg, .gif, .png).

-Also, do take advantage of the “Link URL” field at the bottom.
-If you want an image in your sidebar to direct readers somewhere on your site (or elsewhere), specify the link here.
+Also, take advantage of the “Link URL” widget field at the very bottom.
+If you want an image in your sidebar or footer to direct readers somewhere on your site (or elsewhere on the web), specify the link here.

-Let’s say I want to create an Image Widget for my sidebar that, when clicked, directs my readers to a page on my blog of galleries of ocean photographs.
-I can do this easily by adding effects to one of my own images.
+Let’s say, for example, that I want to create an Image Widget for my sidebar that, when clicked, directs my readers to a page on my blog of galleries of ocean photographs.
+I can do this by adding effects to one of my own images.

 So, here’s what I’ve done: I grabbed this Instagram image of the Pacific Ocean from my feed; dropped it into PicMonkey; and used its various effects to insert text, add texture, and crop and frame it — all in less than a minute.
 Here’s the result:

-The process is pretty simple — all you need are some images to experiment with and an online photo editor.
-Custom-made Image Widgets help to shape your site’s overall aesthetic, as Connor’s widgets illustrate above, and contribute to the visual branding your blog, which we’ll talk about next.
+Custom-made Image Widgets help to shape your site’s overall aesthetic, as the writer’s widgets illustrate above, and contribute to the visual branding your blog, which we’ll talk about next.

-The pattern used in her custom header — underneath the name of her blog — matches up perfectly with her custom-made image widgets, which direct users to her social media profiles on Facebook, Instagram, Twitter, and Pinterest, as well as a contact email link.
+The pattern used in the custom header — underneath the name of the blog — matches perfectly with the design in the accompanying image widgets, which direct readers to social profiles on Facebook, Instagram, Twitter, and Pinterest, as well as a contact email link.

-In your dashboard, you’ll find many widgets, including ones for Twitter, Flickr, About.me, and more.
-They work in different ways — some display your latest content (tweets, Flickr photos), while others simply link to your profiles elsewhere.
+In your Customizer, you’ll find many widgets to choose from, including ones for Twitter, Flickr, About.me, and more.
+They work in different ways — some display your latest content (tweets, Flickr photos), while others link to your profiles elsewhere.